-The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans (or Statements until 2018).
-The SENCO is Marina Byrne and can be contacted via the office at office@fenstanton.cambs.sch.uk.
+The SENCO has day-to-day responsibility for the operation of SEND policy and co-ordination of specific provision made to support individual pupils with SEND, including those who have EHC plans.
+The SENCO is Marina Byrne and can be contacted at mbyrne@fenstanton.cambs.sch.uk.